 In 1998, I moved to Napa with my wife and our then 18-month old son to pursue a law practice in the wine, vineyard, food and hospitality industries.
 At Dickenson, Peatman & Fogarty for over ten years, I further developed my expertise in these areas.
 In 2002, I was elected as a Director (and Shareholder) after only four years at the firm.

-In 2008, I then founded my own firm and continue to work for business clients at every stage of the business cycle, from entity selection and formation through acquisitions and sale or merger.
+In 2008, I founded my own firm where I continue to work for business clients at every stage of the business cycle, from entity selection and formation through acquisitions and sale or merger.
 I have guided individuals and families on various business issues, succession and land use/planning, and have worked on securities offerings and a range of business, entertaiment and real property transactions.
 In this regard, I have successfully negotiated acquisitions and sales of vineyard, winery, gourmet food, brewery, resort, restaurant and related assets, a range of debt and equity financing transactions, complex vineyard leases and grape contracts, in addition to preparing and structuring investment offering materials and advising clients on a variety of finance, real property, alcohol beverage and business/corporate planning issues, including workouts/restructurings, due diligence and real property sales tax issues/appeals.

 My professional affiliations include membership in the Business and Real Property sections of The State Bar of California and the Napa County Bar Association.

 My non-lawyer time is spent with my wife Hillary Homzie, a children’s book author and professor, and our three boys, Jonah, Ari and Micah.
-Other interests include travel (both near and far), food and wine (of course), music (from progressive rock to ska/reggae) and being the helicopter Dad for my sons and their various music/arts/academic pursuits.
+Other interests include travel (both near and far), food and wine (of course), music (from progressive rock to ska/reggae) and being the helicopter Dad for my sons and their various music/film/academic pursuits.